-At BISB the CAS supervisor is Mr Shurka who is responsible for assisting students in implementing and developing their personal CAS programs.
+At BISB the CAS supervisor is responsible for assisting students in implementing and developing their personal CAS programs.
 A good CAS program should be both challenging and enjoyable, a personal journey of self-discovery.
 Students are expected to be involved in CAS activities each week during the two years of the Diploma program and are encouraged to reflect on their CAS activities on a regular basis through Managebac.

 To kick start the IB Diploma Programme all IB1 students head off to Ruzomberok , Slovakia for a one-week residential with teachers from the IB team.
 We spend time doing valuable community service work in a local schools and environmental service work in the national park.
 In addition, there are introductory sessions to the Diploma Programme, CAS, TOK along with a number of team-building activities.